Windows DNS Server

 }

-Detailed DNS logging uses a multi-line format that can be parsed with xm_multiline and regular expressions.
+Detailed DNS debug logging uses a multi-line format that can be parsed with xm_multiline and regular expressions.

-In this example, the xm_multiline module joins lines that belong to the same event, by using a regular expression to match the header line.
-Then a regular expression is used to parse the content into fields.
+In this example, the xm_multiline module joins lines that belong to the same event by using a regular expression to match the header line.
+Then another regular expression is used to parse the content into fields.
+The collected logs are converted to JSON using the to_json() procedure of the xm_json module.

 UDP question info at 0000022041EED460